karthis-testlab/git-labs/git-objects.md

 ### Where are Git Tree object stored?

-Tree is stored in Git's object database, which is located in the ``` .git/objects/ ``` in the root directory of the project repository.
+Tree object is stored in Git's object database, which is located in the ``` .git/objects/ ``` in the root directory of the project repository.

 ## Commit